 Social connection is one of the key ingredients to remaining resilient during this time of physical distancing.
 We at CAPS encourage each of you to find ways to combat isolation and loneliness and have selected resources below to fuel your connection to others.

 Coping with Grief and Loss

 It is normal and expected to be experiencing feelings of loss and grief during this time of constant and unexpected change, and threat to health and financial stability.
 Whether you are being impacted by the loss of a loved one, the loss of your health, or the losses of what you had envisioned this season in your life to be, we at CAPS are here to help you cope with these unpredictable challenges.
-Here are some resources to guide you through the grieving process:

 Support and Safety in Abusive Households

 During this time of physical isolation and quarantine, we at CAPS recognize the disturbing rise in domestic violence and likelihood for abuse of all types as students have been confined to their households.
 If this fits your experience or the experience of someone you care about, below are selected resources to support your safety and well-being (or the safety and well-being of a friend or loved one) during this difficult time.

 - Safety Tips and Confidential Chat and Hotline Services for Survivors in Multiple Languages (National Domestic Violence Hotline)